 Snoozer also played with renowned musicians like Paul Whiteman, Louis Armstrong, the Dorsey brothers and many other leading musicians of the 1920s and 1930s.
 But he rejected the “big time” scene of New York in favor of staying in the South.
 Consequently, Snoozer is less well known than his peers, and certainly, he recorded less than his peers.

 Snoozer had a wonderful life in terms of travel, adventure, good friends and people who loved him, but he did face many challenges.
-His head was slightly misshapen from birth, he suffered from alcoholism and tuberculosis, and he died too young, in 1949.
-He never married, was very shy and lived with family most of his life.
-Music was where he found his joy on earth, and he was amazing according to lore.
-He could play three parts – bass rhythm, melodic lead and harmony – on a guitar all at once, and shake your hand while doing so.
+His head was slightly misshapen from birth, and he suffered from alcoholism and tuberculosis.
+Music was where he found his joy on earth, and he was amazing.

 Over time, I hope to share Snoozer’s story and his music with the world.